 (c) Withdrawal From Representation.
 In the event the client does not obtain substitute counsel within 10 days of the date of the notice, it shall be the responsibility of the disbarred or suspended attorney to move in the court or agency in which the proceedings are pending for leave to withdraw.

 (d) Refund of Fees and Return of Property.
 A disbarred or suspended attorney shall promptly refund any part of any fees paid in advance that has not been earned.
 The lawyer shall also deliver to all clients being represented in pending matters any papers or other property to which they are entitled and shall notify them and any counsel representing them of a suitable time and place where the papers and other property may be obtained, calling attention to any urgency for obtaining the papers or other property.
-If an attorney has been appointed under Rule 31, the return of client fees and property shall be accomplished by the appointed attorney.
+If a receiver or an attorney to assist the receiver has been appointed under Rule 31, the return of client fees and property shall be accomplished by the receiver or the attorney appointed to assist the receiver.

 (e) Duty to Maintain Records.
 The lawyer shall keep and maintain records showing compliance with the requirements of this rule, and shall make these records available to disciplinary counsel upon request.